 Biden, GOP senator talk as time drags on infrastructure deal

-President Joe Biden has met for nearly an hour with the top Republican negotiator on infrastructure, Sen. Shelley Moore Capito
+President Joe Biden met for nearly an hour Wednesday with the top Republican negotiator on infrastructure, Sen. Shelley Moore Capito

 Biden and Capito had a “constructive and frank conversation," according to a White House official granted anonymity to discuss the private talks.
 The senator's office said she is encouraged by the ongoing conversations.
 The two agreed to reconnect Friday.